Salsola tragus, Prickly Russian Thistle

 Common Name: Prickly Russian Thistle

-Also Called: Common Saltwort, Common Russian Thistle, Leap The Field, Russian Thistle, Tumbleweed, Tumbling Thistle, Wind Witch and Windwitch (Spanish: Chamizo Volador, Maromero; French: Soude Roulante)
+Also Called: Common Saltwort, Common Russian Thistle, Leap The Field, Russian Thistle, Tumbleweed, Tumbling Thistle, Wind Witch, Windwitch (Spanish: Chamizo Volador, Maromero; French: Soude Roulante)

 Family: Chenopodiaceae, Goosefoot Family.
 (Salsola tragus is now included as a sub-family (Salsoloideae) in the Amaranthaceae by some botanists.